Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Theoretical results

 Note that $l^*_i$'s in fact depend on the the value of gradient clipping threshold $b$ even though this dependency is not highlighted by the notation.
 Here $r_i$ can be interpreted as the radius or the effective \emph{width} of the attraction field, and $l^*_i$ is the \emph{minimum number of jumps} required to escape $\Omega_i$ when starting from $m_i$.
-Indeed, the gradient clipping threshold $b$ dictates that no single SGD update step can travel more than $b$, and to exit $\Omega_i$ when starting from $m_i$ (which requires the length of travel to be at least $r_i$) we can see that at least $\ceil{r_i/b}$ steps are required.
+Indeed, the gradient clipping threshold $b$ dictates that no single SGD step can travel more than $b$, and to exit $\Omega_i$ when starting from $m_i$ we can see that at least $\ceil{r_i/b}$ steps are required.
 We can interpret $l^*_i$ as the minimum effort required to exit $\Omega_i$.
-Note that, (for a fixed $b$) the minimum number of jumps $l^*_i$ is an indicator of the width of the attraction field $\Omega_i$.
+In this sense, $l^*_i$ is an indicator of the width of the attraction field $\Omega_i$.
 Theorem~\ref{theorem first exit time} states that $l^*_i$ dictates the order of magnitude of the first exit time as well as where the iterates $X^\eta_n$ land on at the first exit time.
+For each $\Omega_i$, define a scaling function $\lambda_i(\eta) \delequal{} H(1/\eta)\left( (1/\eta) H(1/\eta) \right)^{l^*_i - 1}.$ To stress the initial condition, we write $\mathbb{P}_x$ for the probability law when conditioning on $X^\eta_0 = x$, or simply write $X_n^\eta(x)$.